 Email us for a fast reply from our specialist educational team.

 Academies are independent, publicly-funded schools.
-Academies receive their funding directly from the Department for Education, rather than the local council.
+Academies receive their funding directly from the Department for Education, rather than the local council or educational authority.
 Academies must follow the same rules on admissions, special educational needs and exclusions as other state schools, but they do not have to follow the national curriculum.
 Each academy or academy chain is run by a trust which employs the staff.

-Short for General Certificate of Education Advanced Level, A Levels are studied between the ages of 16-18 years.
-Exams are often sat at the end of both years.
-The first year of A Level is called AS Level (Advanced Subsidiary) and the second year is called A2.
-Together they make up an A Level.
+Short for General Certificate of Education Advanced Level, A Levels are studied between the ages of 16-18.
+From 2015 onwards, A Levels were reformed.
+AS Level (Advanced Subsidiary), is now a separate qualification, and A Levels are taught linearly rather than modularly.
+Coursework was also phased out except where strictly necessary.
+All exams for A Level are sat at the end of Year 13.
 The curriculum is set by the government but the exams and specifications (syllabuses) are set by individual exam boards.

 AQA (the Assessment and Qualifications Alliance) is a UK exam board offering a range of qualifications including GCSE and A Level.

-Cambridge International Examinations is an international exam board offering a range of qualifications including Cambridge Primary, Cambridge Secondary 1 and Cambridge IGCSE.
+Cambridge Assessment International Education is an international exam board offering a range of qualifications including Cambridge Primary, Cambridge Lower Secondary and Cambridge IGCSE.

 Edexcel is a UK exam board offering a range of qualifications including GCSE.